estevens2319/cs520/tictactoe/README.md

 ### How to clean up (from Terminal):

 1. Run `ant clean` to clean the project (i.e., delete all generated files).

+### New Functionalities:

+1. Added an "undo" button so players can undo their last move (updated RowGameController.java and RowGameGUI.java).

+2. Added a test suite to test the following cases:
+   * After performing an illegal move, the game is not updated.
+   * After performing a legal move, the game is updated appropriately.
+   * One of the players wins the game.
+   * The players tie the game.
+   * After resetting the app, the game has the expected initial configuration.
+   * If the user has not done at least one move, the user is not permitted to undo.
+   * If the user has done at least one move, the user is permitted to undo and the game is updated appropriately.